jun-xiao-mainlinestem/2026base/doc/RGB_TEMPLATE_API.md

 This function turns the robot to a specific heading in degrees.

 *   `turnToHeading(float heading)`: Turns the robot to a specific heading with default parameters.
-*   `turnToHeading(float heading, float turnMaxVoltage)`: Turns the robot to a specific heading with a specified maximum voltage.
+*   `turnToHeading(float heading, float turnMaxVoltage)`: Turns the robot to a specific heading with a specified maximum voltage. **Maximum voltage is 12V.**
-*   `turnToHeading(float heading, float turnMaxVoltage, bool chaining, ...)`: Turns the robot to a specific heading with more control over the movement.
+*   `turnToHeading(float heading, float turnMaxVoltage, bool chaining, ...)`: Turns the robot to a specific heading with more control over the movement. **Maximum voltage is 12V.**

 **Examples from `src/autons.cpp`:**